-Adam Shiffman, the son of Gary A. Shiffman, the Company's Chairman, President and CEO, was appointed as the Company's Regional Vice President of Operations and Sales in September 2021.
-Adam Shiffman's aggregate annual compensation was approximately \$135,000 for the fiscal year ended December 31, 2022.
+Adam Shiffman, the son of Gary A. Shiffman, the Company's Chairman, President and CEO, serves as the Company's Vice President of Resort Development.
+Adam Shiffman's aggregate annual compensation was approximately \$185,000 for the year ended December 31, 2023.